 So, is a graduate degree even worth it?
 This answer depends on your skills and the type of job you are interested in pursuing.
 This is why it’s so important to explore careers and engage in experiential learning opportunities like field placements/internships and directed research before you graduate.
 Doing so can help you make the decision that is right for you!

-If you’re unsure of what career path you’d like to pursue or if a graduate degree is even necessary, this website is a good place to begin your research and answer for yourself "What kind of job can I get with a psychology degree?"
+If you’re unsure of what career path you’d like to pursue or if a graduate degree is even necessary, the American Psychological Association is a good place to begin your research.
 Also, read what alumni Mark Hoelzel, director of Financial Planning and Analysis has to say about the value of a liberal arts education.

 The truth is that many graduates find careers and employment in a variety of fields with only their bachelor’s degree in psychology.
 If you are interested in learning about the endless career opportunities available to psychology majors, Dr. Kit's career videos explore a day in the life of professionals who utilize their psychology degrees—bachelors and graduate level—in a variety of occupations.
 In addition to your independent career research, we encourage you to visit the Career Center to discuss these options in more detail.